-In Canada, improvements in mining and in-situ technology are driving increased investment in the Canadian Oil Sands which, according to the Alberta Energy and Utilities Board, contain established reserves of almost 173 billion barrels.
+In Canada, improvements in mining and in-situ technology are driving increased investment in the Canadian Oil Sands which, according to the Alberta Energy and Utilities Board, contain established reserves of almost 174 billion barrels.
 This represents the second largest recoverable crude oil reserve in the world, behind Saudi Arabia.
-As a result, according to Canadian Oil Sands Supply Costs and Development Projects (2007-2027), a report prepared by the Canadian Energy Research Institute, projected annual capital expenditures in the Canadian Oil Sands could increase from CDN\$24.9 billion (US\$24.06 billion) in 2008 to CDN\$53.1 billion (US\$51.31 billion) by 2011, a 28.7% compound annual growth rate, assuming that all Oil Sands projects that are currently announced enter the production phase.
-While more recent forecasts indicate a 2009 downturn in upstream capital expenditures in the U.S., we believe that the North American upstream market presents strong growth prospects on which we are well positioned to capitalize over the long term as a result of the factors discussed above.
+As a result, according to Canadian Oil Sands Supply Costs and Development Projects (2007-2027), a report prepared by the Canadian Energy Research Institute, projected annual capital expenditures in the Canadian Oil Sands could increase from CDN\$24.9 billion (US\$24.61 billion) in 2008 to CDN\$53.1 billion (US\$52.84 billion) by 2011, a 28.7% compound annual growth rate, assuming that all Oil Sands projects that are currently announced enter the production phase.

+As a result of these factors, we believe that the North American upstream market presents strong growth prospects on which we are well positioned to capitalize.